-ENABL ER 2: Improving Access to and within the Region Timeframe Lead Partner E.2.1 Expand access from Ireland West Airport Knock: Work with Bus Éireann to improve frequency of shuttle connections between Ireland West Airport Knock and Clew Bay.
-Short Term IWAK, Bus Éireann MCC, LLM, FI E.2.2 Develop an integrated transport system Explore opportunities to develop an integrated transport network to seamlessly disperse visitors to key locations throughout Clew Bay and to assist in reducing car travel.
-Transportation initiatives should ensure that regional services align with arrival and departure times for shuttle services to Ireland West Airport Knock and schedules associated with Westport train and bus services.
+ENA BLER 2: Improving Access to and within the Region Timeframe Lead Partner E.2.1 Expand access from Ireland West Airport: • Work with Bus Éireann to improve frequency of shuttle connections between Knock Airport and Clew Bay.
+Short- Term Bus Éireann MCC, LLM, LTGs Explore opportunities to develop an integrated transport network to seamlessly disperse visitors to key locations throughout Clew Bay, and to assist in reducing car travel.
+Transportation initiatives should ensure that regional services align with arrival and departure times for shuttle services to Knock Airport, and schedules associated with Westport train and bus services.
 It is essential that services offered should be scheduled and priced in a way that will encourage maximum take-up.
 Explore new approaches to working with potential local providers to implement a smarter travel strategy, including Local Link.
-Consider establishing new services, possibly demand responsive, for the last leg of routes, such as from Achill Sound to Dooagh using smaller mini-bus vehicles.
-Pursue alternative cost-effective solutions, including ride sharing solutions and continue to work with Local Link to enhance connectivity and develop new routes.
-This should include return services from Westport to Croagh Patrick, Louisburgh, Roonagh, Doolough, and Leenane.
-Focus in particular on transportation services to Achill Island.
-The entire island needs to be served, particularly in light of any proposed developments at Keem Bay.
-Example: Harrington's of Ardgroom have been running a shuttle bus service that connects Cork to Castletownbere and through to Ardgroom on the Beara Peninsula.
+Consider establishing new services, possibly demand responsive, for the Short- term / ongoing DTTAS, LLM DoAFM, MCC, FI, SWMDC, UnaG, POBAL, Island Ferries, E.2.2 last leg of routes, such as from Achill Sound to Dooagh using smaller mini-bus vehicles. • Pursue alternative cost-effective solutions, including ride sharing solutions and continue to work with Local Link to enhance connectivity and develop new routes.
+This should include return services from Westport to Croagh Patrick, Louisburgh, Roonagh, Doolough, and Leenane • Focus in particular on transportation services to Achill Island.
+The entire island needs to be served, particularly with the proposed development of Keem Bay.
+LTGs, LEs, LCs Example: Harrington's of Ardgroom have been running a shuttle bus service that connects Cork to Castletownbere and through to Ardgroom on the Beara Peninsula.
 The service is contracted through Local Link Kerry and includes services from Ardgroom to Kenmare.
-Seats are reserved in advance of travel.
-Example: Texelhopper, Texel, Northern Netherlands - in 2014 Texelhopper was introduced on this small island.
+Seats are reserved through booking ahead.
+Example: Texelhopper - Texel, Northern Netherlands - in 2014 Texelhopper was introduced on this small island.
 A fixed route bus service is now supported by an on-demand mini-bus service with defined pick-up points, although vehicles will pick up if the rider is located more than 500m from a designated pick-up point.
 The minibus routes have to be booked an hour before departure and can be paid for in advance.
-Medium Term DTCAGSM, LLM DAFM, MCC, FI, SWMDC, UnaG, Island Ferries Companies, LTGs, LEs, LCs system was sub-contracted to the local taxi service.
+Initially the system was sub-contracted to the local taxi service.
 A comprehensive ICT system ensures that the process runs smoothly.
 In the summer months 50% of riders are visitors.
 E.2.3 Work towards improving connectivity to the islands through addressing related infrastructural needs.
 Improve the reception building and related services on Roonagh Pier.
-Advance the proposal to move the ticket offices from their cabin locations into the Mayo County Council owned building following its upgrades and undertake improvements to offer shelter and toilet facilities to passengers.
-Medium Term MCC, DTCAGSM, DAFM Island Ferry Companies, FI, SWMDC, FLAG
+Advance the proposal to move the ticket offices from their cabin locations into the Mayo County Council owned building following its upgrades, and undertake improvements to offer shelter and toilet facilities to passengers.
+Short- term / ongoing MCC, DTTAS, DoAFM Island Ferry Companies, FI, SWMDC, FLAG, LTGs